-- Peak will be Tuesday night into Wednesday morning.
+- Peak will be tonight (Wednesday) into Thursday morning.

 - While the meteors will originate from the northeast, do not look directly at the radiant!
 Instead, look to the north as the tails will be longer and easier to see.

-- Cloud cover and light pollution from the moon will greatly influence the number of meteors we will see.
+- Light pollution from the cities will greatly decrease the number of meteors you could see.

 - Lastly, be sure to enjoy this mid-August tradition if you get the chance!

 Live Meteor Count Update from the IMO (International Meteor Organization)